 - Once you are in the Advanced options menu, click on Command Prompt and enter the following commands, then press Enter after each:

 cd C: \Users\Your Name Here\App\Data\Local\Temp del mdi264.dll

-Close Command Prompt and restart your computer after you have done the actions outlined above.
+Close Command Prompt and restart your computer after doing the above actions.